WHAT CAN I EXPECT TO PAY FOR DIGITAL DESIGN AND MARKETING SERVICES?

-Over almost 30 years, I have worked for small and large businesses, a couple of incorporated organisations, and an all service marketing agency over the last 30 years, both as a freelancer and an employee.
+Over almost 30 years, I have worked for small and large businesses, a couple of incorporated organisations, and an all service marketing agency, both as a freelancer and an employee.
 My roles have included traditional marketing, digital design, print and digital advertising, website design, social media management, mapping to online travel agents (OTAs), booking systems and much more.

 It's quite often unclear to those who have never been on a marketing team, how much actually goes into it.
 The pressure to produce, added to learning complex systems can be an intense experience.
 If the team is small you have to develop an all-round set of skills to get even the simplest tasks and campaigns up and running.

 So where do we start and what should you be looking for?

 Should your business be large enough to employ a full-time all-rounder, meaning someone who can design, edit and maintain websites and social media platforms, manage calendars and schedules, conduct reporting and act on results, design collateral and print material, point of sale, catalogues and product packaging, along with anything else you may need.
 Creating content can lead to content writing, photography, video and editing.

 You should expect everything to be exactly as required, on brand and to the point, with scheduled posting and routine reporting.
 Often design styling will suffer or the reporting and paperwork, as your team member may not have the resources or all-round skills that they require.